What You Actually Carry

 What's the best foraging knife?

 A hori-hori or a small folding knife with a serrated edge handles most foraging — cutting greens, digging roots, slicing mushrooms cleanly.
-The Opinel #8 (carbon steel, French folding knife) is a classic and inexpensive choice.
+The Opinel #8 (stainless steel, French folding knife) is a classic and inexpensive choice.
 For mushroom-specific use, a knife with a built-in brush (Opinel mushroom knife) is worth the small premium.

 What are the best foraging books for beginners?